seattletimes/opensesme/README.md

 At present, OpenSESME looks for config files that contain the following variables:

--`ACTION_NAME` - A unique name for the config/action being performed -`INPUT_DIR` - Where OpenSESME will watch for files to appear -`ARCHIVE_DIR` - Where OpenSESME will place unaltered copies of incoming files -`OUTPUT_DIR` - Destination for moved files
+- `ACTION_NAME` - A unique name for the config/action being performed
+- `INPUT_DIR` - Where OpenSESME will watch for files to appear
+- `ARCHIVE_DIR` - Where OpenSESME will place unaltered copies of incoming files
+- `OUTPUT_DIR` - Destination for moved files

 Planned improvements:
 - Support for `PERFORM` - to specify modifications to be performed to a file (i.e. `sed`, `tr`, etc)